johnridesabike/acutis/docs/development.md

 final distributed source code is bundled.
 Run `yarn bundle` to create the bundles.

-I wrote TypeScript types in `acutis.d.ts`.
-These aren't generated, so they need to be manually kept in sync with the API.

 ## Syntax design

 I designed Acutis' syntax to build on the work of existing conventions in similar languages as much as possible.

-I borrowed the `{{` "mustache" `}}` syntax from the titular Mustache language, as well as all of the other languages that also borrowed from it.
+I borrowed the `{{` "mustache" `}}` syntax from the titular Mustache language.

-I borrowed the `{%` expression `%}` syntax from Liquid, Jinja, and the languages that also borrowed from those.
+I borrowed the `{%` expression `%}` syntax from Liquid and Jinja.

 I borrowed the pattern syntax from ReScript, which is really borrowed from both JavaScript and OCaml.

 I borrowed the `{% Component %} children {% /Component %}` syntax from React
-JSX, which is really borrowed from XML.
+JSX.
 Like JSX, this is just a syntax for a function call.

 I designed the language so different parts will look as unambiguous as possible.
 An identifier like `x` will always be a binding.
 An expression that